MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Count of less than 30 security groups
+## Count of less than 30 security groups?

 Did anyone find out why this is in the checklist?